kuanghuei/CleanNetProject/README.md

 ### Food-101N Dataset
 <img src='docs/figs/f101n_example.jpg'><br>

-The Food-101N dataset will be made available soon.
+The Food-101N dataset is introduced in this paper, designed for learning to address label noise with minimum human supervision. [[ Link to the dataset website ]](https://kuanghuei.github.io/Food-101N)

 ### Code
 The code will be made available soon.